 The Passive House movement is growing and with that, the demand for trained and certified designers, verifiers, and builders is growing.
 Green Building United works with partners to coordinate trainings throughout the year.
 These courses are intensive, grounded, and collaborative.
-Keep an eye on our events calendar for details.
+See our events calendar for details.

 Building healthy, safe, and accessible places to live that will both limit and adapt to climate impacts is a key challenge for the 21st century.
-This two-day event explored the tools, techniques, and practices that the building community is using to address the need for quality affordable housing that can withstand increasingly extreme and volatile weather.
-The 2019 conference promises to be even more impactful with a robust program complemented by the Expo floor where cutting edge technology is exhibited by sponsoring vendors.
-Registration coming soon - please check out last year's conference page to learn more.
+This annual event explores the tools, techniques, and practices that the building community is using to address the need for quality affordable housing that can withstand increasingly extreme and volatile weather.
+If interested in getting involved, please contact Marjorie Alexander, Education & Engagement Manager.